EmbersPlatform/cinder/README.md

-# cinder
+# Cinder

 Nothing interesting yet, come back later

 Note: this is currently heavily based on GitHub's Primer.
 Embers' unique styles are yet to be incorporated.

-Yyou can build the project after installing dependencies with `npm install`.
+You can build the project after installing dependencies with `npm install`.

 # Building